 - Utilising sensor data (e.g. strain and temperature) from composite parts and applying to autonomous vehicles

 - Material 4.0 and the impact of future of mobility on chemicals and materials usage

 17:00 Repair Strategies For Higher Volume Vehicles Involving Carbon-Fibre Reinforced Composites

 17:30 Chair's Closing Remarks and Close of Conference

 What Makes GALM The Industry Leading Event?

-THE LARGEST AUTOMOTIVE OEM-LED LIGHTWEIGHT MATERIALS CONGRESS IS RETURNING FOR ITS SIXTH CONSECUTIVE YEAR
+THE LARGEST AUTOMOTIVE OEM-LED LIGHTWEIGHT MATERIALS CONGRESS IS RETURNING FOR ITS 8TH CONSECUTIVE YEAR

-After continuous global growth and expansion the Global Automotive Lightweight Materials Europe 2017 conference is returning with 3 full days focusing on the thorough investigation of material selection strategies, multi material architectures, use of composites, thermoplastics, glass fiber and other materials, component weight reduction, innovative joining methods and many more.
+After continuous global growth and expansion the Global Automotive Lightweight Materials Europe 2019 conference is returning with a brand new programme with two full days focusing on the theme of High Performance Lightweight Materials for Electric Vehicle Body and Battery Structures.